-The Audit Committee will be composed of 3 elected non-executive members of the Supervisory Board.
-The members of the Audit Committee and the Chairman will be elected by the Supervisory Board.
+The Audit Committee will be composed of 3 elected non-executive members of the Supervisory Board, The members of the Audit Committee and the Chairman will be elected by the Supervisory Board.

-The roles, responsibilities and functioning mechanisms of the Audit Committee are detailed in the Audit Committee Regulation/rule of procedure.
+The roles, responsibilities and functioning mechanisms of the Audit Committee are detailed in the Audit Committee Regulation.

-9.1.4.2.
+9.4.2.
 Remuneration Committee